Marginal Cost Definition & Formula

 Marginal cost formula helps in calculating the value of increase or decrease of the total production cost of the company during the period under consideration if there is a change in output by one extra unit and it is calculated by dividing the change in the costs by the change in quantity.

-In short, the marginal cost formula is the change in total cost that arises when the quantity produced changes by one unit.
-Mathematically, the calculation of marginal cost equation is expressed as a derivative of the total cost with respect to quantity.
+Marginal cost is the change in the total cost of production upon a change in output that is the change in the quantity of production.
+In short, it is the change in total cost that arises when the quantity produced changes by one unit.
+Mathematically, it is expressed as a derivative of the total cost with respect to quantity.